omelia-iliffe/cpx-geodesic-dome/readme.md

 ## Components
 ### Geodesic Dome
 To create the geodesic dome I created triangles in Inkscape.
 The triangles need to be the exact dimensions in order to create the dome.
-The Domarama website was helpful to do the inital calculations.
+The Domarama website was helpful to do the initial calculations.
 We are using a **2V** dome design.
 We used a brother ScanNCut to cut out the triangles.
 There are some solid ones and some with different pattern cutouts.
 Its fun to have a mixture.
 You need 30x AAB, and 10x BBB triangles